 - Peoples Health HMO-POS

 - Vantage Premium

 - Vantage Standard

 - Vantage Basic

-- Blue Advantage HMO (effective January 1, 2019)
+- Blue Advantage HMO

-- Humana HMO (effective January 1, 2019)
+- Humana HMO

 - Via Benefits Individual Medicare Market Exchange HRA

 The employer contribution percentage is based on the date of participation in an OGB plan and employee years of service at retirement.
 Employees who begin participation or rejoin the plan before January 1, 2002, pay approximately 25% of the cost of coverage (except single retirees under age 65, who pay approximately 25% of the active employee cost).
 For those beginning participation or rejoining on or after January 1, 2002, the percentage of premiums contributed by the employer and retiree is based on the following schedule: